The DVA-1 antenna and the National Research Council Canada DVA-1 team. Credit: NRC-CNRC

 - Radio Frequency Digitisers.
 University of Calgary worked on low-power, high-bandwidth analog-to-digital converters (ADCs), while NRC was responsible for the digitizers for single-pixel feeds, based in part on an ADC architecture used by McGill for CHIME.

 - Phased-array Feeds (PAF).
 NRC is one of a number of groups around the globe working on demonstrating phased-array feeds on dishes, with a specific focus on cryogenically-cooled PAFs for improved noise performance.

 Science Data Processor (SDP) Consortium

-Canada is contributing to the UK-led DSP consortium by helping address the “grand data challenge” arising from the vast daily data volumes that will be processed by the SKA.
+Canada contributed to the UK-led DSP consortium by helping address the “grand data challenge” arising from the vast daily data volumes that will be processed by the SKA.

-- Data Delivery The University of Calgary is working domestically with CANARIE (Ottawa, ON), Rackforce (Kelowna, BC) and the University of Alberta to build a test bed for SDP Data Delivery in collaboration with international partners in the UK, Netherlands, South Africa, and Australia.
+- Data Delivery The University of Calgary worked domestically with CANARIE (Ottawa, ON), Rackforce (Kelowna, BC) and the University of Alberta to build a test bed for SDP Data Delivery in collaboration with international partners in the UK, Netherlands, South Africa, and Australia.

 - Data Archive Processing and Access.
-NRC’s Canadian Astronomy Data Centre (CADC)is providing support to this consortium.
+NRC’s Canadian Astronomy Data Centre (CADC) provided support to this consortium.

 - Data-Processing Pipeline.
-McGill University, the University of British Columbia, the University of Alberta and the University of Calgary are working on parts of this data challenge.
+McGill University, the University of British Columbia, the University of Alberta and the University of Calgary worked on parts of this data challenge.

 - Data Visualisation: Images from the SKA are so large that just looking at them is a challenge.
-Astronomers at the University of Alberta and the University of Calgary are working with Calgary Scientific (Calgary, AB) to solve problems of data visualisation.
+Astronomers at the University of Alberta and the University of Calgary worked with Calgary Scientific (Calgary, AB) to solve problems of data visualisation.

 Telescope Manager Consortium